booko365dev/BookExamples/README.md

 # BookExamples
-All examples for the book Office354 Developer Recipes
+All source code for the book "Office 365: The best recipes for developers" - Source Code files